John Illsley: Cunla

 In March 2005, in a pub in Leicestershire, Illsley happened upon an Irish Celtic rock group, Cunla.
 For the first time since 1993 he took to the stage and played a couple of Dire Straits numbers with the band.
 Cunla subsequently played at a summer party Illsley was hosting in Hampshire.
 He then appeared with them on several occasions, most notably on 23 September 2006 at Cathedrale d'Image in Les Baux de Provence, France.
 This performance was recorded and subsequently released as an album in 2007.
 With Illsley, they covered a couple of Dire Straits numbers, albeit in an Irish style, with Johnny Owens replacing all keyboards and brass parts with traditional Irish violin.
-They also have a large amount of their own material, much of it penned by Greg Pearle.
+They also have a large amount of their own material, much of it penned by singer-songwriter Greg Pearle.

-In October 2008, Illsley released an album, Beautiful You, and embarked on a tour of Ireland with singer–songwriter Greg Pearle.
-This would be Illsley's fourth solo album, and the second one released without the assistance of Mark Knopfler.
+In October 2008, Creek Records released an album, Beautiful You, by Pearle and Illsley, who embarked on a tour of Ireland.
 Illsley collaborated with Pearle and Paul Brady on the song "One" and featured in the accompanying music video (2008).
 "One" was also the theme song for the Irish film Anton.